tsnellgrove/dark_castle3/doc/to_do.md

 *** NEW PUZZLE IDEAS ***

 Misc:
+- Note: active_gs.hero enables player to take on different characters in the game (e.g. Burt could become a mouse)
+- non-humanoid monster could be a special weapon description case (fun new puzzle idea)
+- princess 'poise' & 'moxie'
+- valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
 - TBD: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)
 	- This becomes important for 'take' capacity as well in shrinking puzzle (??)
 	- encumberance (post Burt as object?)